When Periodicity Fails to Guarantee the Existence of Rotation: A Counterexample on the 3-torus with a Nilpotent Linearization: Abstract

 \section{Abstract}

-In this manuscript, we construct an explicit counterexample of a smooth \(C^{\infty}\), periodic dynamical system on the torus \(\mathbb{T}^3\) for which the rotation vector exists in a weak sense, but fails to exist in the strong sense of bounded deviation (also referred to as {\it {frequencies}} in parts of the physics and biology literature).
-The construction exploits Liouville-type arithmetic properties and demonstrates that smoothness and periodicity alone do not ensure bounded deviation, even within the class of integrable systems.
+In this manuscript, we construct an explicit counterexample of smooth infinitely differentiable, periodic dynamical system on the 3-torus for which the rotation vector exists in the weak sense but fails to exist in the strong sense of bounded deviation.
+The construction uses Liouville-type arithmetic resonances and shows that periodicity and infinite differentiability alone do not guarantee a bounded drift deviation, even for integrable flows.

+To the best of our knowledge, this is the first example of a smooth integrable torus flow with unbounded rotational deviation whose Jacobian is everywhere nilpotent.: the Jacobian matrix is strictly nilpotent, all its eigenvalues are identically zero, and consequently no local exponential stretching or contraction occurs anywhere.
+The unbounded deviation from the linear drift is generated purely by the accumulation of infinitely many incommensurable frequencies, without any amplification mechanism.
+This purely neutral local dynamics makes the example particularly relevant for coupled phase oscillator models, where the linearized dynamics around a synchronized state is typically nilpotent or neutral.

+Moreover, this work extends the theory of trigonometric polynomial fields.
+It was previously shown that when the frequency spectrum $\Lambda_f$ is finite, a strong rotation vector always exists.
+The present counterexample demonstrates that as soon as the spectrum becomes infinite (while retaining full regularity) the strong rotation vector can disappear.
+Thus, the finiteness of the spectrum cannot be replaced by smoothness alone.

 \begin{MSC} 34D05, 37B65, 34C15, 37C10. \end{MSC}